Koldar/ijcai2019-slides/talk.md

 The perturbations over the maps have been generated in 2 ways:

-- One, named RANDOM, where we randomly choose 10 percent of edges whose cost is then multiplied by a factor of 3;
+- One, named RANDOM, where we randomly choose 10 percent of edges whose cost is tripled;

-- Two, called AREA, where we choose a location on the optimal path of a query and alter all the edges within a radius of 15 from the chosen location.
+- Two, called AREA, where, given a path planning query, we choose a location on the optimal path and alter all the edges within a radius of 15 from the chosen location.
 Each edge cost is multiplied by a decaying function ranging from 4 to 1.

-We tested CPD search in an optimal and in an anytime scenario: in the first we compared the algorithm against ALT, a popular technique using preprocessing where exploiting a limited set of nodes named landmarks to derive admissible heuristic for any node pair
+We tested CPD search in an optimal and in an anytime scenario:

+in the first we compared the algorithm against ALT, a popular technique using preprocessing which exploits a limited set of nodes named landmarks to derive an admissible heuristic for any node pair.
+In this algorithm it's sensitive the number of landmarks to use, since more landmarks produce more accurate estimates at expenses of a greater online time cost and preprocess space.

+In the anytime scenario we compared CPD search against AWA: this algorithm is a WA* variant which seeks a suboptimal solution with the tighest possible suboptimality bound.
+The heuristic used is the landmark heuristic.

 # Optimal Scenario

+In the optimal scenario we used the AREA policy to generate perturbations.
+The figures here showcases a performance comparison between our approach and ALT using 6, 12 and 18 landmarks to find optimal solutions.
+The figures contain cactus plots comparing performance in terms of CPU time used to optimally solve the number of instances on the x axis.
+Note that the instances are independently ordered, for every algorithm, from the easisest one to the hardest one relative to the algorithm involved.

+Generally speaking, except for very simple queries, CPD Search works better than ALT, even when the perturbations are generated near the target: in such difficult case, CPD Search needs to expand a node beyond the last parturbation before early terminating.

+Map wise, CPD Search outperforms ALT in maps where the euclidean distance is not very informative (like in mazes, for example in maze512-1-4) shown on the left plot.

+In other maps (for example in hrt201n, right plot) CPD Search still outperforms ALT, albeit the gain is less significant.

 # Anytime scenario

+Another experiment we performed was to analyze CPD search as anytime search.
+Here we used RANDOM policy to generate perturbations.
+Since we obtained less significant performance gains, we chose to test the algorithm on hrt201n.
+We compared our algorithm against AWA using the landmark heuristics with 12 landmarks.

+In this scenario we obtained that in 30 microseconds CPD Search had solutions for at least a quarter of instances, while AWA had solutions for almost 0%.

+By 300 microseconds CPD search had already a solution for at least three quarters of instances, while AWA had them for at most half of them;

+In 1ms CPD search had a solution for every instances and had computed the optimal path for at least a quarter of them.

+Finally in 10ms CPD Search has reached the optimal solution for every instance while AWA has to compute it for at least half of them.

 # Conclusion and future works

-ridurre abstract ma non eliminare. ridurlo per fare spazio al contesto. frase che illustra un risultato di effetto in anytime.
+In conclusion,

+we proposed the usage of CPD in the dynamic edge cost settings when edge costs can only increase;
+we developed a new bounded suboptimal A* variant algorithm, called CPD Search, which can be used in both optimal and anytime context as well;
+The experimental analysys we performed showed significant performance gains with respect to the state of the art.

+In the future we will explore CPD usage not only in the ssingle agent shortest path planning problem, but also in the multi agent path finding context.

+Thank you for your attention.